thellimist/TIL/README.md

 Daily short summaries of what I learned that day.

 ## Logs
+### Day 10: 4/02/2017
+In cold weather if someone has nasal discharge, it may be because of the cold water molecules getting in the nostrils and getting out as water.
+It may not be because of being sick.

 ### Day 9: 3/02/2017
 TIL What is puff pastry.
 I also learned how to cook pastry with spanich.
 Tip: don't use baking soda with it.
 It's useless.